Mocab/Optimized-configs/1.19/README.md

 **Instalation:**

-Simply download the configuration files included above (except `paper-global.yml` and `paper-world-defaults.yml`) and upload them to your server's root/container.
+Simply download the configuration files/folders included above (Including the "config" folder) and upload them to your server's root/container.
-As for `paper-global.yml` and `paper-world-defaults.yml` you must upload them to the "config" folder.

 Alternatively, you can copy the file's contents then paste them into your server's configuration file.